-Prerequisites: GCRFT-101 Electronics 1, GCRFT-103 Instrument Design 1, GCRFT-104 Instrument Fabrication 1.
-A continuation of Electronics 1; students learn electronic troubleshooting and wiring modifications, coil taps, phase switching, and other more advanced electronics applications.
+Prerequisites: GCRFT-101 Electronics 1 A continuation of Electronics 1; students learn electronic troubleshooting and wiring modifications, coil taps, phase switching, and other more advanced electronics applications.
+Students will also learn how to make their own magnetic pickups, balancing output and tone to arrive at optimal tonal properties for different instruments and stylistic applications.
 Ten lecture hours and 12 supervised lab hours plus projects for one quarter.